dmtzs/SmartTerrariumR/README.md

 Also please see below the list of the hardware which are going to be used in this project.

 ## Rasp Berry python program
-The user interface will be developed with python using electron and flask microframework for the graphic interface in order to show all the data we need with an interface which is builded with css.
+The user interface will be developed with python using electron and flask microframework for the graphic interface in order to show all the data we need with an interface which is builded with css and of course the flask is for all the connections and instructions with the Arduino.
 <br>
 The program will process the data that comes from the arduino via USB and the python program will be processing this data.
 All this in order to be showed through a display connected to the raspberry.